 All Originating Lenders are required to enter into Purchase Agreements setting forth the conditions and requirements for origination and purchase of single family mortgage loans.
 The Originating Lenders must process, settle and disburse the single family mortgage loans in accordance with the underwriting standards and administrative procedures in such Purchase Agreements.
-For each such single family mortgage loan, the Originating Lender receives an origination fee of 1% of the principal amount of the First Mortgage Loan and a service release fee of 1.5% of the principal amount of the First Mortgage Loan.
+For each such single family mortgage loan, the Originating Lender is allowed a maximum of 2.5% compensation which will include a Service Release Premium of 1.5% from the Authority, and may also include any combination of premium pricing paid by the Authority and discount points paid by the mortgagor.
 In the case of Direct Origination Loans, the Authority charges and retains any origination fee and discount points paid by the mortgagor, and the service release fee is not applicable.